1. Elle Driver - Darryl Hannah (Kill Bill)

 Lt.
 Melanie Ballard - Natasha Henstridge (Ghosts of Mars)

 Great name, great movie, great character.
 No matter what everyone else says, I'll champion this movie until I die, and maybe after that.
 I dig that Melanie is a hot chick on a Mars who likes to pop psychedelics while dealing with bad guys, doesn't give a shit if she lives or dies, and is meanwhile as cute as a button.
-Directed by John Carpenter, it's a sci fi comedy so deadpan people still haven't realized it's not a straight-up action drama.
+A sci fi comedy so deadpan people still haven't realized it's not a straight-up action drama.
 Maybe it is and I'm wrong, I just love everything about this movie.
 Melanie's role could be played by Kurt Russell, then it would be easier to guess it's funny, only Henstridge is much prettier and the comedy is thus even deadpanner.
 She has a way of taking a bad piece of dialogue and somehow transforming it into gold.
 That's alchemy, mister!
 And her rapport with Ice Cube is built on grudging respect--a hilarious and poignant, even racially healing touch-as opposed to some trite "chaste romance" as is so often the result of mixed race couples in big budget movies.
 If Hawks saw GHOSTS OF MARS, I bet he'd think it was brilliant.

 W.C.
 FIELDS as himself (Never Give a Sucker an Even Break)

-His final starring role, Fields has a permanent drunken nasal whine and a nose like a Dario Argento special effect and a languid sense of resignation.
+His final starring role, Fields has a permanent drunken nasal whine, a nose like a Dario Argento special effect, and a languid sense of resignation.
 He's the real thing, LEAVING LAS VEGAS-style.
 Universal saddled him with little Gloria Jean, an ingenue they were trying to promote, and against all odds, a believable bond forms between them.
-Highlight, Fields singing "Chickens have pretty legs in Kansas" while in his upper berth as the stewardess, Gloria Jean, and others all smile and look up to the heavens in agog rapture; it's a cozy, hallucinatory alternate reality airplane that has a "open air rear observation compartment" which Fields later dives over to "retrieve a bottle of golden nectar."
+Highlight, Fields singing "Chickens have pretty legs in Kansas" while in his upper berth as the stewardess, Gloria Jean, and others all smile and look up to the heavens in agog rapture; it's a cozy, hallucinatory alternate reality airplane that has a "open air rear observation compartment" which Fields later dives over to "retrieve a bottle of golden nectar." (full)

 Gino Rinaldo - George Raft (Scarface - 1932)

 As Tony Camonte, Paul Muni is hilariously over the top, but it's George Raft who rings the truest (and with good reason!) as the Beta Male, Gino.
 Rinaldo doesn't light Tony's cigarettes or go "Aw Gee, Boss" but he never gets greedy or ambitious either.
-His constant poker face and ease insures no boasting or showmanship, he just quietly flips a coin over and over, then walks away with your kid sister.
+His constant poker face and ease in his own skin insures no boasting or showmanship; he just quietly flips a coin over and over, shoots a guy, then walks away with your kid sister.
 I love the scene where, just after almost being killed, Tony tries to call Rinaldo from the restaurant hang-out, and has to ransack his memory for a list of Rinaldo's girl friends' phone numbers before he tracks him down.
 It's late, late in the evening and there's Raft, a tall coil of smoke all you see of him at first, rising from a couch, with some flapper hottie gazing down at him in quiet rapture.
 This is the kind of gangster who knows how to live and doesn't have to make a big show of it.
 Once he learns Tony's in trouble, he beats it out of there, but not hastily or otherwise blowing his cool.
 Naturally he'd be the only one who can handle a female panther like Ann Dvorak, and wisely waits until Tony's out of the country before giving into her seductive wiles.

 The whole bit with the coin also echoes marvelously in SOME LIKE IT HOT ("Where'd you pick up that cheap trick," Raft says as he grabs a flunky's coin in mid-air.)
-As a tough guy, Raft's a great role model, not as high strung as Cagney, as blustery as Eddie or as dead-eyed as Bogart, but who else could pull off the hat trick in NIGHT AFTER NIGHT of being sweet like a schoolkid as he learns to read with tutor Allison Skipworth one second, then go toe to toe with a gang trying to take over his speakeasy the next?
+As a tough guy, Raft's a great role model, not as high-strung as Cagney, as blustery as Eddie or as dead-eyed as Bogart, but who else could pull off the hat trick in NIGHT AFTER NIGHT of being sweet like a schoolkid as he learns to read with tutor Allison Skipworth one second, then go toe to toe with a gang trying to take over his speakeasy the next?

 Claude - Tom Fergus (Over the Edge)